-DA's Pressure Relief Groups/Pressure Relief Meetings pamphlet states that the goal of the PRM "is to take the pressure off us and to help us to live life without incurring unsecured debt....A PRM is not a quick way to pay off debts; it is not a consumer credit service, nor are the members acting as lawyers or financial experts.
+DA's Pressure Relief Groups/Pressure Relief Meetings pamphlet states that the goal of the PRM "is to take the places, people think it's OK to borrow pressure off us and to help us to live life without incurring unsecured debt....A PRM is not a quick way to pay off debts; it is not a consumer credit service, nor are the members acting as lawyers or financial experts.
 It is not group therapy.
 The members are not acting parents or authority figures.
 It is not a means of allowing us to go on debting compulsively."